I know you’re not supposed to judge a book by it’s cover, but I love an attention-grabbing cover.

 On the other side of the shaft is an embossing that reads “Nipple up!”.
 Now, this is a term in the oil and gas industry that refers to the process of assembling pressure control equipment, but it might also be a saucy joke.

-Upon taking the boot out of the box, the heavy outsole feels like it would be cumbersome and hard to walk in.
-The rubber overlay on the toe adds even more weight to the shoe’s substantial build.
+The rubber overlay on the toe adds even more weight to the boot’s substantial build.

 Unfortunately, I was right.
 Walking around in this boot the first day was definitely an uncomfortable experience.